Help B, a homeless disabled woman who has fled violence

 Her plan had been to seek a couple of months’ rest and recuperation in Brighton, while the official complaints against the HA were resolved and they found her another flat she could move into permanently.

-So she’s now been here in Brighton for a year and has not had a single chance to recover.
+So she’s now been here in Brighton for over a year and has not had a single chance to recover.

 It feels like it will never end.
 It’s really frightening to witness, and I can only imagine how it is from the inside.